The-Blockchain-Company/bcc-db-sync/doc/building-running.md

 Setup [tbco binary cache](https://github.com/The-Blockchain-Company/bcc-node/blob/master/doc/getting-started/building-the-node-using-nix.md#tbco-binary-cache) to avoid several hours of build time.

-The db sync node is designed to work with a locally running Godx Node.
+The db sync node is designed to work with a locally running Bcc Node.
 The two git repositories need to be checked out so that they are both at the same level. eg:

 ```